 The Malaysian ringgit has suffered from downward pressure.
 Analysts say this is because of a strengthening US dollar and falling commodity prices.

 It’s expected this trend will continue alongside movements in bond markets and issues with Malaysia’s fiscal budget.
 The latter will batter the currency even worse.

 Currently, the Malaysian ringgit floats at around 4.2 against the US dollar.
-This is noticeably above 3.8, where it was pegged against the USD during the 1997 Asian Financial Crisis.
+That’s noticeably above 3.8 where it was pegged against the USD during the 1997 Asian Financial Crisis.

 Is This a Crisis for the Malaysian Ringgit?

 According to some analysts, the ringgit’s free fall is mostly due to market adjustments.

 Saktiandi Supaat, Maybank’s Head of FX Research, stated that political instability creates uncertainty through the bond market.
 That’s because foreigners own a significant portion of bonds in Malaysia.